 Assignments & Residency Requirement

 Returning students select their rooms/apartments in April for the upcoming academic year.
 New paid admits will receive residence hall and meal plan selection information from Residential Services in late May.
-Room assignments for new students are made in July, based on the date the Office of Admission receives your enrollment deposit.
+Room assignments for new students are made in July.
 Roommate assignments are emailed to new students in early August.

 Once an assignment has been made, it is considered permanent.
 However, should a problem arise, staff-approved changes may be considered.
 A waiting period of two weeks after the semester begins allows for us to confirm any no-shows and for you to evaluate your living situation and consider more than just first impressions.